-The Culture Secretary wants to impose further deep cuts on the BBC, then abolish its funding model entirely.
+The UK Government has imposed deep real-terms cuts on the BBC, and has threatened to abolish its funding model entirely.

-Nadine Dorries has announced that she will freeze the licence fee below inflation until 2024, creating a hole of over £2billion in the BBC’s finances.
+As Culture Secretary, Nadine Dorries froze the licence fee below inflation until 2024, creating a hole of over £285 million in the BBC’s finances.1

-Then, in 2027, she intends to abolish the licence fee altogether – a move that could limit access to our national public broadcaster and diminish the range and quality of its output.
-She has not suggested an alternative funding model.
+In 2027, the Government has signalled that it may abolish the licence fee altogether – a move that could limit access to our national public broadcaster and diminish the range and quality of its output.
+Ministers have not suggested an alternative funding model.

-The Government’s plans threaten to cause lasting damage to the BBC and to UK culture at home and abroad.
+Further cuts and uncertainty over the BBC’s funding threatens to cause lasting damage to UK culture at home and abroad.

 We urge the Culture Secretary to: